 If you walk a lot in your day-to-day life or want an excuse to walk more, this app costs nothing to use.
 Plus, you’ll earn sweatcoins in the background for something you do anyway.
 No instant gratification, but satisfying nonetheless.

 The app is clear and straightforward, and signing up is relatively easy.
 You must give access to your phone’s pedometer and location services, but you can opt out of receiving push notifications.

-You have to leave the app running at all times.
+You have to leave the app running at all times and carry your phone with you.
 Otherwise it can’t count your steps and you won’t earn coins.
 There are ads from time to time, and you need to watch some of them to gain daily rewards such as an extra sweatcoin.
 Sweatcoin remembers the previous amount of sweatcoins in your wallet, even if you delete the app.

 Sweatcoin has a generally positive reputation.
-Out of 36,700 reviews in Apple’s App Store, it has an average 4.4 out of five rating.
+Out of 36,700 reviews in Apple’s App Store, it has a 4.4 out of five rating.
 It’s the third highest app in the Health and Fitness category.
 Plus, it’s been positively reviewed in Forbes, Reuters, the Daily Mail, and more.

 Sweatcoin is not rated by the Better Business Bureau.

 The email address to get in contact is easy to find on its website.
 In addition, it has an active Twitter account in the form of a robot, though when CentSai reached out asking what the shortest time a big prize was won in, we received no replay within two working days.